circleci/circleci-docs/jekyll/_cci2/aws.md

 2. Run `make init` to init `terraform.tfvars` file (your previous `terraform.tfvars` if any, will be backed up in the same directory).
 3. Fill `terraform.tfvars` with appropriate AWS values for section 1.
 4. Specify a `circle_secret_passphrase` in section 2, replacing `...` with alpha numeric characters.
 Passprhase cannot be empty.
 5. Specify the instance type for your Nomad Clients.
 By default, the value specified in the `terraform.tfvars` file for Nomad Clients is `m4.2xlarge` (8 vCPUs, 32GB RAM).
-To increase the number of concurrent CircleCI jobs that each Nomad Client can run, use a larger instance type by modifying section 2 of the `terraform.tfvars` file to specify a larger `nomad_client_instance_type`.
+To increase the number of concurrent CircleCI jobs that each Nomad Client can run, modify section 2 of the `terraform.tfvars` file to specify a larger `nomad_client_instance_type`.
 Refer to the AWS [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types) guide for details. **Note:** The `builder_instance_type` is only used for 1.0 and is disabled by default in section 3.
 4. Run `terraform apply` to provision.
 5. Go to the provided URL at the end of Terraform output and follow the instructions.
 6. Enter your license.